webforj/webforj-documentation/docs/components/button.md

 ## Adding Icons to Buttons

-In addition to, or instead of having text on a button, it is possible to add an icon to a button as well.
+In addition to, or instead of having text on a `Button`, it is possible to add an icon to a button as well.
 To add these icons, set the button's text to have an `<html>` tag, with a `<dwc-icon>` tag inside with the name attribute set accordingly.
 In addition to an icon, include text to the left or right of the `<dwc-icon>` tag to include a label as well.
 Icons added to the left and/or right of the button should be done using the `prefix` and `suffix` slots.

 To read more about customizing, configuring and styling icons, read [**this page**](../components/dwc-icon).